 Alternatively, you can also apply for a BYID (Bring Your Identification) card through the LCBO.
 The BYID card is endorsed by the provincial government and proves that you're of legal drinking age.
 The card is only available to people between the ages of 19 and 35 and it will cost you $30 to apply.
 Pick up an application at any LCBO store or print the form online.

-Other Things to Note About Buying Alcohol
+Other Things to Note About Buying Alcohol in Toronto

 And if you happen to be shopping at the LCBO with someone who is under 19, they aren't allowed to handle alcohol, so make sure they don't try to help you carry any bottles to the counter - it's better to use a basket instead.